figtools/figgy/examples/service_config_definitions/shared_secrets/figgy-shared.md

-The `shared_parameters` block is how you define parameters that must existing your application's namespace but you don't have control over.
+The `shared_figs` block is how you define parameters that must existing your application's namespace but you don't have control over.

 For instance, suppose you need a DB Password and DB user but you don't have access to that user or password?
 You can